Mitsubishi Xpander: Mexico

-Facelift

 Reception

 The car was well received at the 2017 Gaikindo Indonesia International Auto Show, as Mitsubishi Motors received 11,827 bookings for the Xpander during the event.

 The Xpander has received mixed reviews from critics and journalists from its overseas export markets.
 Anton Andres of the Manila-based AutoIndustriya.com rated the car 8 out of 10, noting that the car is "comfortable, fuel-efficient, easy to drive (and park), and hugely practical" and "is relatively well equipped and the entire car is well thought out and put together".
 However, Andres gave a note about its steep price and the following price bumps, but he claimed that it is the best small MPV available if price is taken out of the equation.
 Richard Leu of Bangkok Post gave a score of 6 out of 10, claimed that "the engine is unremarkable as it lacks power and mated to an antiquated 4-speed automatic", and commented that the Xpander is "solely about usability and not driving ability".
 Bangkok Post also noted that the Xpander is unable to undercut the 150 g/km level of CO_{2} emissions and to meet E85-compatibility, making it liable to an excise tax of 30% in Thailand.

 Some Indonesian automotive industry experts commented that the Xpander had "created a new trend" in the Indonesian small MPV class, which is the largest car segment in that market, particularly with its crossover SUV-inspired design and thus popularity.
 They commented, "Mitsubishi took the risk, but it worked successfully nonetheless".